 All loans are contractually subject to margin call.
 As a result, loans typically do not become impaired due to the fact the Company has the ability to require margin calls which are due upon receipt.
 Per the terms of the loan agreement, the Company has the right to liquidate the loan collateral in the event of a default.
-The material is highly liquid and easily sold to pay off the loan.
-Such circumstances would result in a short term impairment that would typically result in full repayment of the loan and fees due to the Company.
+The collateral material is highly liquid and can easily be sold by the Company to pay off the loan.
+Such circumstances, this would result in a short term impairment that would typically result in full repayment of the loan and fees due to the Company.

-For the six months ended December 31, 2017 and 2016 the Company incurred no loan impairment costs.
+For the nine months ended March 31, 2018 and 2017, the Company incurred no loan impairment costs.